-The Facility Operations division supports major operations at the Fermilab Tevatron Complex, U.S. LHC Operations, and operations at other labs as well.
-The Fermilab Tevatron complex supports both collider and neutrino physics programs.
-This requires the Tevatron complex to operate in a dual running mode to simultaneously supply beams for collider experiments and for fixed target experiments that use neutrinos from the Neutrinos at the Main Injector (NuMI).
-U.S. LHC Operations supports scientists from US universities and national laboratories who participate in the design and construction of the Large Hadron Collider, its startup, and will work in the years ahead on further research and development for upgrades to the LHC.
-Facility Operations also provides support for the electron accelerator complex at SLAC for transition of the complex to a safe and stable maintenance mode and decommissioning and decontamination activities (D&D).
+The Facility Operations division supports major operations at the Fermilab Accelerator Complex, U.S. LHC Operations, and operations at other labs as well.
+The Fermilab Accelerator Complex generates a low energy (8 GeV) and a high energy (120 GeV) proton beam.
+Both are used to produce secondary beams of pions, kaons, muons and neutrinos which serve an array of experiments.
+These include a Short Baseline Neutrino program and a Long Baseline Neutrino program, that uses the Neutrinos at the Main Injector (NuMI) beam.
+U.S. LHC Operations supports scientists from U.S. universities and national laboratories who participate in experiments at the Large Hadron Collider and on further research and development for upgrades to the LHC.
+Facility Operations also provides support for the Facility for Advanced Accelerator Experimental Tests (FACET) at SLAC where beam-driven plasma wakefield particle acceleration research is carried out.

-General Accelerator R&D-- This activity focuses on R&D that can be widely applied to a range of accelerator facilities.
-The major areas of R&D are superconducting magnet and related materials technology; high-powered RF acceleration systems; instrumentation; beam dynamics, both linear and nonlinear; and development of large simulation programs.
+- General Accelerator R&D – This activity focuses on R&D that can be widely applied to a range of accelerator facilities.
+Major areas of R&D include: superconducting magnet and related materials technology; high-powered radiofreqency acceleration systems; particle beam instrumentation; linear and nonlinear beam dynamics; and the development of large simulation programs.
 The latter effort is coordinated with the SciDAC accelerator simulation project.

-LHC Accerator Research Program (LARP)—focuses on the production of full-scale, accelerator-quality magnets that sustain the highest possible magnetic fields, as well as collimation and monitoring systems.
-This effort will provide important technical data to CERMNfor management decisions on possible future LHC accelerator upgrades to increase luminosity.
+- LHC Accelerator Research Program (LARP) – LARP focuses on the production of full-scale, accelerator-quality magnets that sustain the highest possible magnetic fields as well as particle beam collimation and monitoring systems.
+This effort provides important technical data to CERN for management decisions on possible future LHC accelerator upgrades to increase luminosity.

-Superconducting Radio-Frequency (SRF) R&D—Central to a variety of future accelerator projects, the SRF R&D program supports development of the infrastructure required for SRF cavity and cryomodule processing, assembly, and testing.
+- Superconducting Radio-Frequency (SRF) R&D – Central to a variety of future accelerator projects, the SRF R&D program supports development of the infrastructure required for SRF accelerator cavity and cryomodule processing, assembly, and testing.

-International Linear Collider (ILC) R&D—As a lepton collider may very well be the successor to the LHC, the US participates in the ILC collaboration, with a focus on the development of very bright particle beams, electron sources, damping rings, beam dynamics and diagnostics, as well as the development and prototyping of RF equipment and components of the main linac accelerator.
+- International Linear Collider (ILC) R&D – As a lepton collider may very well be the successor to the LHC, the U.S. participates in the ILC collaboration, with a focus on the development of very bright particle beams, electron sources, damping rings, beam dynamics and diagnostics, as well as the development and prototyping of RF equipment and components of the main linear accelerator.